ENTR - Entrepreneurship

 ENTR 310.
 The Entrepreneurial Experience (3).

-General education introductory course.
+General education social and behavioral sciences introductory course.
 Overview of the study of entrepreneurship, including its economic foundations, the principles of venture creation, financial sources of capital and strategy/business plan creation.
 Explores the entrepreneurial mentality and philosophy toward risk-taking, innovation and creativity.
 Prerequisites: ENGL 101, 102, COMM 111.

 ENTR 403.
 Marketing Research (3).